Indiana Dunes Visitor Center

 Criteria for submission:

-Notification: All submitting artists will be notified by email of selection decisions the week of April 22nd (latest April 27th).
+Notification: All submitting artists will be notified by email of selection decisions the week of April 20th 2020.
 No selection decisions will be released over the telephone or via postal service.
 Upon selection, packaging and shipping instructions will be sent to artist.

 Artist Responsibilities: Artists are responsible for all packing and crating costs.
 If unavailable to deliver in-person, artist is respinsible for shipping and return shipping.

 Mounting, matting, and framing are the responsibility of the artist.
+All 2D work must be professionally framed with hanging wire -- NO SAWTOOTH HANGERS OR PLASIC FRAMES.
 In the case of sculpture, the work must be ready for display.